isuckplshelpmetestimony/Kairos-v2.0/CUSTOMIZATION_GUIDE.md

 ## 📋 Common Use Cases

 ### **Event Discovery Platform**
-- Keep current structure
+- Use the existing search and filtering system
-- Add event registration features
+- Adapt the event data structure for your events
-- Include event management dashboard
+- Integrate the freemium model for monetization

 ### **Networking Platform**
-- Add user profiles
+- Use the user authentication system
-- Include messaging features
+- Adapt the event structure for networking events
-- Add event RSVP functionality
+- Integrate the premium user logic

 ### **Business Directory**
-- Add company profiles
+- Use the search and filtering for business listings
-- Include contact information
+- Adapt the data structure for company profiles
-- Add review/rating system
+- Use the freemium model for premium listings

 ### **Conference Management**
-- Add speaker profiles
+- Use the event structure for conference sessions
-- Include session scheduling
+- Adapt the filtering for different session types
-- Add ticket management
+- Integrate the premium access for VIP sessions

 ---